discordjs/guide/guide/popular-topics/webhooks.md

 ## Fetching webhooks

 ::: tip
-Webhook fetching will always make use of collections and promises, if you do not understand either concepts, revise them and then come back to this section.
+Webhook fetching will always make use of collections and promises.
+If you do not understand either concepts, revise them, and then come back to this section.
 You can read about collections [here](/additional-info/collections.md), and promises [here](/additional-info/async-await.md) and [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
 :::

 ### Fetching all webhooks of a guild